Shema-Fowad/Data-warehouse-pipeline/README.md

 **Audience:** CPO, Finance Leadership
 **Questions Answered:**
 - What's our total spend this quarter vs. budget?
-- Which categories are over/under budget?
+- Which categories are over/under budget? (haven't added category name as of now)
 - What percentage of spend is contract-compliant?

 ### 2. Procurement Operations